-As of March 31, 2019, this subsidiary has no carryforward losses.
+As of March 31, 2020, this subsidiary has no carryforward losses.

-3. U.S. subsidiary
+U.S. subsidiary

-As of March 31, 2019, this subsidiary has carryforward losses of \$20,105.
+As of March 31, 2020, this subsidiary has deferred losses of \$28,473.
+This subsidiary intends to carry the entire loss back to previous years.

-m.
-The Company's Board of Directors has determined that its U.S. subsidiary will not pay any dividend as long as such payment will result in any tax expense for the Company.

-- n.
-At March 31, 2019, deferred income taxes were not provided for on a cumulative total of \$1,432,484 of the undistributed earnings of Taro Canada, which are not taxable provided earnings remain undistributed.
+- m.
+The Company's Board of Directors has determined that its U.S. subsidiary will not pay any dividends as long as such payment will result in any tax expense for the Company. - n.
+At March 31, 2020, deferred income taxes were not provided for on a cumulative total of \$1,587,378 of the undistributed earnings of Taro Canada, which are not taxable provided earnings remain undistributed.
 Taro Canada may not pay any dividend as long as such dividend will result in the current 25% tax expense for the Company. - o.
 Foreign withholding taxes have been accrued as necessary by the Company and its subsidiaries.